robobe/pygazebo/README.rst

   straightforward python API.
 * Python versions of all defined Gazebo protobuf messages are included.
-* Based on asyncio/trollius for flexible concurrency support.
+* Based on asyncio for flexible concurrency support.

 Simple Usage
 ------------